 It's not been a great year for small energy firms.

-Not only have some collapsed, but customer service can be hugely variable: Iresa was infamous for its average call waiting time of 40 minutes.
+Not only have some many collapsed, but customer service can be hugely variable: last year Iresa became infamous for its average call waiting time of 40 minutes.

-According to Ofgem, the average saving of switching from a standard big six deal to a smaller supplier's cheapest deal could be £320.
+In 2018, Ofgem said the average saving of switching from a standard ‘Big Six’ deal to a smaller supplier's cheapest deal was £320.

-Many of these new firms have excellent customer service – the top three spots in Citizens Advice’s customer service ranking are occupied by new players So, Bulb and Octopus.
+Many of these new firms have excellent customer service – two of the top three spots in Citizens Advice’s customer service rankings are occupied by new players.

 Be the first to comment